Particular/docs.particular.net/monitoring/metrics/definitions.md

 ### Queue length

-This metric tracks the number of messages in the input queue of an endpoint.
-The metric is calculated differently depending on whether the message transport uses a [centralized broker](/transports/types.md#broker-transports) or is [federated](/transports/types.md#federated-transports).
+This metric tracks the number of messages in the main input queue of an endpoint.